Toadtown, California

-Toadtown (formerly, Allentown) is an unincorporated community in Butte County, California.
+Toadtown (formerly, Allentown) is an unincorporated community in Butte County, California, United States.
 It lies at an elevation of 2782 feet (848 m).

 A sawmill was established near Toadtown, on Little Butte Creek, in 1859.
 A major underground gold mine at the site began a few years later, and had a ball mill for crushing hard gold-bearing rock.
 The El Monte mine made a strike of high-grade ore in September, 1930, which yielded several hundred dollars and some good specimens.
 All traces of mining activity were gone by 1970.